gomorpheus/morpheus-cli-docs/CLI-Manual.md

 Clear API access token for a specific client.
 [client-id] or --all is required.
 This is the id of an api client.
+The --id [id] option can be used to clear a specific token by id.
 Done for the current user by default, unless a user is specified with the --user option.
 ```